 10. Locke

-One of the finest and most intriguing movie on the list, ‘Locke’ features Tom Hardy driving a BMW SUV for the entire length of the movie.
+One of the finest and most intriguing movies on the list, ‘Locke’ features Tom Hardy driving a BMW SUV for the entire length of the movie.
 Directed by Stephen Knight, the movie manages to be something of a character study done through subtle conversations Ivan Locke has on his cellphone as tries to handle multiple calamities which have sprung up in his life.
 The film presents us with a man who quietly reveals far more about his psyche than he suspects.
 We only ever see a man in a car, and hear voices over the phone, yet we picture for ourselves so much of the off screen world.
 Our protagonist, Ivan Locke, tries his best to keep his responsibilities in order, but a sense of guilt undermines his best intentions.
-Overall, ‘Locke’ is a bold, evocative movie, in which voices, intonations build up a detailed picture of a man’s life, as elegantly as the best radio play.
+Overall, ‘Locke’ is a bold, evocative movie in which voices and intonations build up a detailed picture of a man’s life, as elegantly as the best radio play.

 9. 127 Hours

-‘127 Hours’ is gut wrenching and gruesome, but it also tells us that the will to live can make us do things we’d never imagine, not even in our nightmares.
+‘127 Hours’ is gut-wrenching and gruesome, but it also tells us that the will to live can make us do things we’d never imagine, not even in our nightmares.
 It brings together one of Danny Boyle’s most beautifully exuberant directorial efforts and a fantastic performance from James Franco.
-Shot primarily in one location with one actor ‘127 Hours’ describes the stirring true story of one Aron Ralston, an audacious adventurer, who trusts his skills and enjoys taking chances.
-One day he decides to go hiking in the wilderness without telling anyone where he is going and then out of nowhere he gets his forearm trapped between a boulder and the canyon wall and gets stuck in a deep, narrow crevice.
+Shot primarily in one location with one actor, ‘127 Hours’ describes the stirring true story of one Aron Ralston, an audacious adventurer who trusts his skills and enjoys taking chances.
+One day, he decides to go hiking in the wilderness without telling anyone where he is going, and then, out of nowhere, he gets his forearm trapped between a boulder and the canyon wall and gets stuck in a deep, narrow crevice.
 What follows are 5 dreadful days in which Aron moves heaven and hell to save his life.
 Does he emerge triumphant?
 That’s one question I won’t answer as I don’t want to rob you of the shocking climax of this incredible story.
 All I can say is that Danny Boyle does complete justice to this gruesome yet fascinating true story.

 8. Moon

 The genre of science-fiction is intriguing, puzzling and full of unsolved mysteries and thus often presents us with works that leave us bewildered beyond repair.
 Most of the films in this genre showcase state-of-the-art special effects.
 Yet films like ‘Moon’ prove that there is still space for smaller, more introspective movies that touch intimate stories.
 Space is a cold and lonely place, pitiless and indifferent, devoid of any consolations.
 Directed by Duncan Jones and starring Sam Rockwell ‘Moon’ tells us the story of a lonely astronaut on a moon base with his computer as his only companion.
-The isolation has helped solve a lot of issue for him as he counts the days left before he sets foot on planet earth again.
+The isolation has helped solve a lot of issues for him as he counts the days left before he sets foot on planet Earth again.
 But as his 3 year long stint on the moon is about to end, new complications surface.
 He starts suffering from strange hallucinations and then meets up with an accident while traversing the moon, an accident that alters the course of the entire movie.
 Revealing more about the plot of this enticing piece of minimalism would be nothing short of a crime.
 But moon is a superior example of what the genre of science fiction should be like.
-It is a movie all about ideas and ideas just like science fiction are utterly mystifying.
+It is a movie all about ideas, and ideas, just like science fiction, are utterly mystifying.

 7. Gravity